Set your stopwatch for your self-assessment tax submission

 Changes from 2026

-When they come in to effect, the new arrangements will mean that late VAT or self-assessment tax returns will lead to penalty points before a financial penalty must be paid.
-You will receive a point each time you miss a submission deadline and when you reach a threshold, a penalty of £200 will be charged.
-Once the threshold has been reached, a penalty will be charged for each subsequent point, but the points total won’t increase.
+The new arrangements mean that late self-assessment tax returns will lead to penalty points before you receive a financial penalty.
+You will receive a point each time you miss a submission deadline.
+When you reach a threshold you will pay a £200 penalty.
+Once you reach the threshold further penalties apply for each subsequent point, but the points themselves don’t increase.

 Submission frequency